OXBO Energy

 Independent technical review of borefield designs, thermal simulations, and construction specifications.
 Quantifying uncertainty and right-sizing the investment.

 OXBO's founders have a long history of helping all boats rise.
-Our team has contributed to transformational standards in oil and gas and are actively helping develop new ones for the geothermal space.
+Our team has contributed to transformational standards development and is actively helping build new ones for the geothermal space.
 Energy is freedom, so the standards should be free.

 Technical advisory for institutional decision-makers evaluating geothermal investments.
 Translating subsurface engineering into the language of boards and capital planners.